cavalle/steak_is_a_scam/steak/steak.md

 # »

 <!SLIDE>
 .notes One of my wishes has always been to be able to read a book every week.
-I've always envied people who can read…
+I'm a very bad reader, I got…

 # One book a week

 <!SLIDE>
-.notes fast and focused, because I'm just the opposite: I get…

-## Fast and focused
-## :)

-<!SLIDE>
 .notes distracted and lose concentration quite easily

 ## Distracted and concentration lost
-## :(

 <!SLIDE>
 .notes So, no, reading one book each week is nearly impossible for me.
 However, at the beginning of this year…

 # Impossible!
+## :(

 <!SLIDE>
-.notes I had this crazy idea: ok, you cannot finish a book each week…
+.notes I had this crazy idea: ok, I cannot finish a book each week…

 # Crazy Idea